Sirage7474/Reverse-Shell-Arduino/README.md

 This basic setup only works on LAN.
 If you want to try it using Internet, you need to configure a <b>Port Forwarding</b> or <b>DMZ</b> on your modem.

+## ❗ Disclaimer ❗

+## ⚠️ This project is intended for educational and legal security testing only.
+Misuse is strictly prohibited.
+The authors are not responsible for any unauthorized use.